mavreyn/adjusted-cross-correlation/README.md

 This project was designed to help predict the offset of two dimensional data along the x-axis using SciPy's correlate function.
 It works similarly to the convolve / fftconvolve functions and produces an output measuring a similar metric.

-This project and web-app was made as a demonstration to show how this method works before applying it on electrochemical research at Florida Tech.
-But many other applications are practical.
+This project and web-app was made as a demonstration to show how this method works before applying it on ITIES techniques employed during electrochemical research at Florida Tech.

 ![web-app example](Screenshot_2023-06-25_172634.png)